MIDDLE SCHOOL PROGRAMS

 An inclusive school seeks to support the learning of students who are learning the English language in their age-peer classes to the greatest extent possible.
 This goal is achieved through support in the classroom, a pull-out program during the school day to support the classroom curriculum learning, and an after-school program to develop and strengthen English language competencies.
 READ MORE…

 Students in grades 6 and 7 will be able to explore a variety of practical arts and service opportunities during short exploratory courses that we call X-Block.
-Six modules of X-Block will be offered in which students will be able to choose between a variety of practical, recreational, and service-oriented activities.
+Four modules of X-Block will be offered in which students will be able to choose between a variety of practical, recreational, and service-oriented activities.

 Grade 8 Leadership Team